The Great British Bake Off: Series 1 (2010)

 Series 1 of The Great British Bake Off saw ten home bakers take part in a bake-off to test their baking skills as they battled to be crowned the Great British Bake Off's best amateur baker.
 Each week the nationwide tour saw the bakers put through three challenges in a particular discipline.
 The rounds took place in various locations across the UK, with the final round being held at Fulham Palace, London.
+Mel Giedroyc has subsequently indicated that during the initial filming, she was uncomfortable with how the bakers were treated and contacted her agent, to get her released from the show.
+As a result and following a meeting, production changes were made to ensure that the bakers had a kinder experience and Giedroyc agreed to stay on as a presenter.

 The three finalists were Ruth Clemens, Miranda Gore Browne, and Edd Kimber.
 On 21 September 2010, Kimber was crowned the best amateur baker.

 Series 2 (2011)

 The number of amateur baker contestants increased to twelve for the second series.
 Unlike Series 1, this year The Great British Bake Off stayed in one location – Valentines Mansion, a 17th-century mansion house in Redbridge, London.

 The finalists were Holly Bell, Mary-Anne Boermans, and the winning contestant Joanne Wheatley.